PeterWeiJust/SGANFuzz/readme.md

 - Windows/Linux OS environment

 ## Getting Started
-To use SGAN-Fuzz, first install the required dependencies and clone the repository.
+To use SGANFuzz, first install the required dependencies and clone the repository.
 Next, configure the tool by setting the desired message sequence length, batch size, and other parameters.
 Running the following command for MQTT SeqGAN training:

 python train_seqgan.py